 - A. LEVEL I Competency: All staff with client contact at a licensed treatment provider shall have at least the basic knowledge of HIV/AIDS, TB, Hepatitis, and STD with regards to the relationship of substance use.
 At a minimum, the following information must be included: - 1.
 HIV/AIDS, TB, Hepatitis (A, B, & C), and STD/Is; - 2.
 Modes of transmission (risk factors, myths, facts, etc.); - 3.
 Linkage between substance use and communicable diseases; - 4.
-Overview of treatment options, and; - 5.
-Local resources available for further information/screening. - B. Staff must demonstrate competency in the above areas within one (1) month of hire at a provider agency as demonstrated by one of the following: 1) OROSC on-line Level I Communicable Disease test, or 2) MCOSA approved alternative.
+Overview of treatment options, and: - 5.
+Local resources available for further information/screening. - B. Staff must demonstrate competency in the above areas within one (1) month of hire at a provider agency as demonstrated by completing the: Communicable Disease training in Improving MI Practices.

-Updated: 12/19
+Updated: 1/25